Van Halen: 2008–2020: A Different Kind of Truth and final tours

 On August 30, 2012, Eddie was diagnosed with diverticulitis and underwent surgery postponing the shows in Japan initially scheduled for November 2012.
 On April 20, 2013, the Roth-fronted Van Halen played its first show outside North America since 1984, and their first in Australia since 1998, at the Stone Festival in Sydney.
 This was followed by one show each in Tokyo and Nagoya, and two in Osaka, from June 18 to 26.

 On March 31, 2015, their first live album with Roth, Tokyo Dome Live in Concert, was released.
 The album featured performances from their June 23, 2013, performance at the Tokyo Dome.
 It was also reported that the band would be releasing newly remastered versions of their 1978 debut and 1984 on CD, digital, and vinyl.
 In an interview the same month, when asked about the status of Van Halen, Eddie responded by saying "I'd love to make a studio record.
 Depends on everybody's timing.
 I don't know what Dave Lee Roth is up to now.
 I don't know if he's living in New York or Japan or wherever he is."

+Van Halen performing at the Xfinity Center on August 1, 2015.

 On March 24, 2015, Van Halen announced a 39 date tour with Roth to take place from July to October 2015 across North America.
 In April 2015, Eddie told Rolling Stone that the band would "probably hunker down and do a studio record" after their tour.
 The band worked with Chris Cornell to write songs, and to potentially lead the band; this ended when the singer died however.

 On September 12, 2019, Van Halen announced that they would be releasing a box set of the Japanese singles, which was released on November 1, 2019.
 On September 30, 2019, while promoting an upcoming 2020 solo concert, Roth expressed uncertainty towards the band's future, stating "I think Van Halen is finished."
 However, Hagar indicated in a May 2020 interview that he believed otherwise claiming "Until Ed or Alex Van Halen die, they're not finished."
 He expressed a hope that the band could reunite with himself and Anthony saying "My dream tour is the Sam and Dave tour with Ed, Al and Mike."